tensorflow/tfjs-examples/electron/README.md

   ![screenshot-1](./screenshot-1.png)

-  If folders are selected, the app will search for all image files (with extension names .jpg, .jpeg and .png) in the folders recursively.
+  If folders are selected, the app will search over all image files (with extension names .jpg, .jpeg and .png) in the folders recursively.